kashfifahim/CrossComputeTutorials/Chapter-2-Using-Batch-Folder-To-Set-Input-Values/README.md

 # Chapter 2: Using Batch Folder to Set Input Values
-## Section 0: Summary -- What you will need, what you will get done by the end of the tutorial, who to reach out if you are having problems

 ## Introduction to the simulation

 Your company has taken on a new project.
 The stakeholders want to implement a bike sharing system between the campus of Wellesley College and the campus of Olin College of Engineering.
 Your team has been tasked with writing a program that simulates this system.